Phosphorus in Pregnancy – Importance, Daily Intake & Food Sources

 4. It Is Indispensable for the Growth of the Baby’s Brain

 Phosphorus and calcium together are responsible for the correct development of the foetus’s nervous system.
 It also improves brain development and cerebral activity.
-Nevertheless, it is to maintain a balance and not have too much phosphorous.
+Nevertheless, it is to maintain a balance and not have too much phosphorus.

 5. It Helps Ready the Baby’s Digestive System

-Phosphorous is an essential mineral needed by your tiny baby during gestation to make its internal organs.
+Phosphorus is an essential mineral needed by your tiny baby during gestation to make its internal organs.
 It aids the baby’s body to integrate all the nutrients.
 It is also required for the development of the digestive system by increasing the gastric secretion of your baby’s body and readying it for excretion.
 Phosphorus is important for preparing your baby to work autonomously after they are born.

 6. It Regulates the Suitable Transmission of Hereditary Traits